Why the hantavirus outbreak is different from COVID-19

 The announcement was made the day after the evacuation of the cruise ship was completed.
 The Dutch Ministry of Foreign Affairs said on Monday that two planes carrying the final 28 evacuees had landed in the Netherlands.

-These evacuees included 19 crew members and six passengers: four from Australia, one from New Zealand and one British resident of Australia.
-These six evacuees will remain in a quarantine facility near the Eindhoven airbase before they are repatriated.

-The arrival of the last batch of evacuees from Spain’s Canary Islands concluded a complex operation in which 94 people were evacuated and repatriated to about 20 countries where they have entered a period of quarantine.
+Their arrival from Spain’s Canary Islands concluded a complex operation in which 94 people were evacuated and repatriated to about 20 countries where they have entered a period of quarantine.

 Officials from the US Department of Health and Human Services said on Monday that one of the 18 American passengers evacuated from the ship had tested positive at a biocontainment unit in Nebraska while the others are being monitored and tested after potential exposure.